-detend by the employed

-pleted by the applicant

-Full r name of child

-Date of Birth

-0.1

-ol you are

-apply ving for Moretonhampstead Primary School

-se tick the box bel chool. ow if you believe there is an exceptional social or medical need for your child to attend

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 10 or those of their parents.
-11

-Exceptional social or medical need: We give higher priority for children where there is an exceptional need to attend this school and not another school.
-The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.
+PAR PART A - to be completed by the applicant Full r name of child Date of Birth School you are applying for Tedburn St Mary School Tedburn St Mary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+We g scho addit ptional social or give higher priority ol.
+The need must needs or those of their parents. medical need: for children where there is an exceptional need to attend this school and not another be specific to this school: a child may have very challenging circumstances that require if that support could also be provided at another school, there would be no exceptional complete this Supplementary Information Form for Exceptional Need to request admissions priority.

-All applicants must complete an application form.
-12 In order to seek priority on this basis, applicants must also